furiousassault/tc-cli/README.md

 Basic console client for TeamCity.

 For now, it supports a limited number of scenarios.
 API objects are partially deserialized, with support of the currently required fields only.
 Should not be used as "library", package, etc. Backward compatibility is not guaranteed.

 Tested only with current latest version of Teamcity (2020.2.1 (build 85633)), Supports token-based, HTTP and guest authentication.
-Token-based auth is encouraged.
+Token-based authentication is encouraged.

 ### Configuration